MicrosoftDocs/iis-docs/iis/web-hosting/web-server-for-shared-hosting/32-bit-mode-worker-processes.md

 ---
-title: "32-bit Mode Worker Processes | Microsoft Docs"
+title: "32-bit Mode Worker Processes"
 author: walterov
 description: "One of the performance benefits of the x64 platform is that it increases virtual address space, making more memory available.
-We recommend that you configure..." ms.author: iiscontent
+We recommend that you configure..." ms.date: 12/01/2007 ms.assetid: c231f281-e384-4b4f-a1ee-a09841cabae0 msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/32-bit-mode-worker-processes msc.type: authoredcontent
-manager: soshir
-ms.date: 12/01/2007
-ms.topic: article
-ms.assetid: c231f281-e384-4b4f-a1ee-a09841cabae0
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/web-server-for-shared-hosting/32-bit-mode-worker-processes
-msc.type: authoredcontent
 ---